 Let’s learn some techniques to say and spell these two letters correctly.

 Below the written tips are a few video tutorials from other tutors.
 To understand if you are creating the right sounds, ask an American or Western English speaker to listen and critique you.
-People also hire me to teach them how to make and refine these sounds.

 V – English Pronunciation Tips